sharon-ho/sharon-ho/README.md

 ### Hi there 👋
 I'm Sharon (she/her) and I'm currently studying Software Engineering at Concordia University in Montreal.

-My passion lies in ethics & social impact of technology and technology for social good.
+My research interests include synthetic media, social impacts of artificial intelligence and technology for social good.

-I have special interests in data analysis with Python, web development with React and UI/UX design.
+I enjoy doing data analysis with Python, web development with React and UI/UX design.

 From design to implementation, I love being involved in all parts of the software development process.